God's Not Dead (film series): God's Not Dead: In God We Trust (2024)

-In September 2022, it was announced that a fifth installment in the film series was in development and officially titled, God's Not Dead: Rise Up.
+In September 2022 it was announced that a fifth installment in the film series was in development, officially titled God's Not Dead: Rise Up.
 However, the film was re-titled to God's Not Dead: In God We Trust.
-Directed by Vance Null, it follows Reverend David "Dave" Hill as he runs for office in a campaign against an opponent named Peter Kane that seeks to remove religion from public policy; and the Reverend begins to question: "Is God dead in American politics?"
+Directed by Vance Null, it follows Reverend David "Dave" Hill as he runs for office in a campaign against an opponent named Peter Kane, that seeks to remove religion from public policy, and the Reverend begins to question: "Is God dead in American politics?"

-David A.R.
-White reprised his starring role in addition to serving as producer, while Dean Cain, Isaiah Washington, Ray Wise, Cory Oliver, Brad Heller, and the Newsboys returned in their respective roles.
+David A. R. White reprised his starring role in addition to serving as producer, while Dean Cain, Isaiah Washington, Ray Wise, Cory Oliver, Brad Heller, and the Newsboys returned in their respective roles.
 Production commenced in the last months during 2022, in South Carolina.
 The project was produced by Pinnacle Peak Pictures and distributed by Pure Flix.
 The film was scheduled to be released in 2023.
 After filming was delayed due to the 2023 SAG-AFTRA strike, additional photography took place in November 2023, as well as April 2024.
 The film was released on September 12, 2024.